grafana/loki/operator/docs/operator/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>EnableIPv6 defines a flag to enable/disable IPv6 support for the memberlist
+<p>EnableIPv6 enables IPv6 support for the memberlist based hash ring.</p>
-based hash ring.
-Enabling this flag will set <code>instanceAddrType</code> to podIP on single IPv6 and dual stack environments.</p>
+<p>Currently this also forces the instanceAddrType to podIP to avoid local address lookup
+for the memberlist.</p>
 </td>
 </tr>
 </tbody>